Repeat Input Field in Fluent Forms

-Repeat Field is used to create a duplicate field.
+A repeat Field is used to create a duplicate field.
 It’s a handy feature to create a similar type of field within a form.
 Your users can add a copy of your required field if they want.
-WP Fluent Form allows you to have such an opportunity in your custom form.
+Fluent Forms allows you to have such an opportunity in your custom form.
 Have a look below to get an idea of how Repeat Fields work:

-To add a repeating field to your form, drag and drop the field from the available Advanced input fields.
+- To add this field to your form, drag and drop the field from the available Advanced input fields.
 Input fields can be added to a form in other different ways.
 Let’s create a form first.

-In the Input Customization section, you can customize the Repeat Field in the following ways.
+In the Input Customization section, you can customize the input field in the following ways.
 In this section, you will find 2 portions:

 - Element Label: This is the text that users will see on the form for the Repeat Field.
 You can put any text here that helps to understand the purpose of that field.

-- Enable Multiple Columns: Checkmark this option if the repeating field should have multiple input fields in multiple columns.
+- Enable Multiple Columns in Repeat Field: Checkmark this option if the repeating field should have multiple input fields in multiple columns.